bytedance/lightseq/examples/triton_backend/README.md

 ```
 ├── <path_to_model_repository>/
 │  ├── libliblightseq.so          # dynamic link library of lightseq, which contains the almost
 │  │                                implement of lightseq, and should be included by LD_LIBRARY_PATH
 │  ├── libtriton_lightseq.so      # dynamic link library of lightseq's tritonbackend,
 │  │                                which should be included by <global_backend_directory>,
 │  │                                you can set <global_backend_directory> by tritonserver parameter
 │  │                                --backend-directory
 │  ├── <model_name_1>/            # the directory of model, include parameters and configurations.
 │  │  ├── config.pbtxt            # the config of model, more detail is as below.
 │  │  ├── <model_file>            # the file of model parameters.
 │  │  ├── 1/                      # this empty directory is necessary, which is needed by tritonserver.
 │  ├── <model_name_2>/            # ...
 │  │  ├── config.pbtxt            # ...
 │  │  ├── <model_file>            # ...
 │  │  ├── 1/                      # ...
-│  ├──# <model_name_vid> 				# more models etc...
+│  ├── #<model_name_vid>...       # more models etc...
 ```

 - The meaning of parameters in config.pbtxt, more information you can find in [Model config of tritonbackend](https://github.com/triton-inference-server/common/blob/main/protobuf/model_config.proto)